-Screenplay Festival takes place EVERY SINGLE MONTH.
+Screenplay Readings also take place EVERY SINGLE MONTH.

 The irony of this festival is that its goal is to not be around in 5 years time.
 To eventually not be relevant because there is zero need to have a festival geared for female talent and female stories because the stories presented in Hollywood and around the world are a balanced showcase of the human experience from both sexes.